articleIcon-icon

 1. Define your business needs

-Analyze your current and projected HR-related costs, identifying areas where a PEO could offer savings or efficiencies.
-Outline its scalability, as well as your needs for payroll management, benefits administration, HR compliance, workers’ compensation, and risk management.
+Analyze your current and projected HR-related costs.
+Outline your needs for payroll management, benefits administration, and HR compliance.

 2. Research PEOs with Indiana expertise

-Focus your search on PEOs that have a strong presence and a proven track record with the state’s complex labor laws and business environment.
+Focus your search on PEOs that have a strong presence and a proven track record with Indiana’s specific labor laws and business environment.

 4. Assess compliance and risk management capabilities